-Kohlrabi is high in vitamin C and dietary fiber, and is a good source of vitamin B6, potassium, phosphorous, and manganese, among other minerals.
+In German, kohl means “cabbage,” and rabi means “turnip,” which is why it’s the perfect name!
+Kohlrabi tastes like cabbage and looks like a turnip, albeit a spiny turnip that is sprouting leaves reminiscent of a cross between kale and collards.
+Kohlrabi is high in vitamin C and dietary fiber, and is a good source of vitamin B6, potassium, phosphorus, and manganese, among other minerals.
 Kohlrabi, like many other vegetables, is most nutritious when consumed raw, so adding it raw to soups, noodle dishes, stir-fry, or salads is typically the best way to eat it when factoring in nutritional value.

 Buying & Storing

 Store the kohlrabi globe and the leaves separately.
 You can either cut off the stems near the base, or snap them off as they are fairly delicate and snap easily near where they attach to the globe.
-The globe will last for one month refrigerated in a plastic bag, possible longer.
+The globe will last for one month refrigerated in a plastic bag, sometimes longer.
 Wrap the leaves in a damp towel, or place in a plastic bag, and keep in the hydrator/crisper drawer of the refrigerator.
 Use the greens as soon as possible, though they will last about a week if stored properly.
 The globe can be pickled or frozen whole for long-term storage.

-Steaming – Place a steamer rack over about 1-inch of water in a pot and bring the water to a boil.
+Steam – Place a steamer rack over about 1-inch of water in a pot and bring the water to a boil.
 Peel and then steam kohlrabi whole for 25-30 minutes or in thin slices for 5-10 minutes.
 Make sure the pot has a tight fitting lid so that the steam doesn’t escape.
 Once it is tender, remove the kohlrabi from the pot.
 Dress lightly with oil, lemon juice, dill weed, and some plain yogurt.
 You can even dip the steamed kohlrabi in flour (best when using sliced kohlrabi) and lightly fry.